kthayashi/r-tidystan/README.md

     docker build -t r-tidystan .
     ```

     where `.` is the path to the directory containing the Dockerfile.
+This might take 10-20 minutes depending on the platform, system, etc.

 4. Run Docker container: